The Ultimate Guide to Chile Ancho Substitutes: Flavorful Alternatives for Your Dishes

 1. Pasilla Chile

-• Flavor Profile: Smoky, earthy, and sweet with mild to moderate heat.
+• Flavor Profile: Smoky, earthy, sweet, with mild to moderate heat.

 • Best for: Mole sauces, salsas, stews, and chili.